Consensys/quorum-profiling/README.md

 * **Scenario 2:**
 > * `Jmeter`: `Jmeter` installed on the machine from where the test scripts are being executed.
 If you using MacOS use `brew install jmeter`.
 For other OS, please refer [here](https://jmeter.apache.org/download_jmeter.cgi) for further details
 > * `influxDB`: By default we push the metrics to influxDB.
-Refer [here](https://docs.influxdata.com/influxdb/v1.8/introduction/install/) for further details on `influxDB` installation.
-Refer here (rather than this) for  influxDB installation and [here](jmeter-test/README.md#disabling-influxdb) for instructions to run without metrics push to `influxDB`.
+Refer [here](https://docs.influxdata.com/influxdb/v1.8/introduction/install/) for further details on `influxDB` installation and [here](jmeter-test/README.md#disabling-influxdb) for instructions to run without metrics push to `influxDB`.
 > * A running Quorum network on which the tests to be executed

 * **Scenario 3:**